Kazhuu/movelister/README.md

     not be used.
 This also brakes named range naming.
 LibreOffice named ranges are case-insensitive.
 * Update manual to cover everything with examples.
-* Add tooltips to document to help user about different columns and what they do.

 ## How To Use